AliceO2Group/analysis-framework/hyperloop.md

 *  Inside of _Enable dataset_ you can search for an active dataset by filtering by data type, collision system, anchor and period.
 And add it to your analysis by clicking on the button `✚ Add to analysis`.
 Or you can click the button `ℹ️ All datasets` to be redirected to the [**Datasets**](#datasets) page.

 2. <a name="datasets"></a> Using the **Datasets** page:
+*  You can browse and click on the _dataset_ you want to add to your analysis.
 <div align="center">
 <img src="images/enableDatasetDatasetsPage.png" width="70%">
 </div>

+*  Inside of the _dataset_ view page, click on the button `✚ Add dataset to analysis`.
+It will display a list of all the analyses you belong to.
+Select the _Analysis_ you want to add the dataset to, and click on `💾 Save`.

 ## Enabling wagon